-Champlain Telephone Company and its subsidiaries (“CTC” or “Company”) provides this Network Transparency Statement in accordance with the FCC’s Restore Internet Freedom Rules to ensure that you have sufficient information to make informed choices about the purchase of broadband services.
-Information about CTC’s other policies and practices concerning broadband are available at https://www.champlaintelephone.com (“CTC Website”).
+Champlain Technology Group and its subsidiaries (“CTG” or “Company”) provides this Network Transparency Statement in accordance with the FCC’s Restore Internet Freedom Rules to ensure that you have sufficient information to make informed choices about the purchase of broadband services.
+Information about CTG’s other policies and practices concerning broadband are available at https://www.champlaintelephone.com (“CTG Website”).

-CTC engages in network management practices that are tailored and appropriate for achieving optimization on the network considering the particular network architecture and technology of its broadband Internet access service.
-CTC’s goal is to ensure that all of its customers experience a safe and secure broadband Internet environment that is fast, reliable and affordable.
-CTC wants its customers to indulge in all that the Internet has to offer, whether it is social networking, streaming videos and music, to communicating through email and videoconferencing.
+CTG engages in network management practices that are tailored and appropriate for achieving optimization on the network considering the particular network architecture and technology of its broadband Internet access service.
+CTG’s goal is to ensure that all of its customers experience a safe and secure broadband Internet environment that is fast, reliable and affordable.
+CTG wants its customers to indulge in all that the Internet has to offer, whether it is social networking, streaming videos and music, to communicating through email and videoconferencing.

-CTC’s network management includes congestion- and security-protocol-management and customers generally will not be impacted by the protocols and practices that CTC uses to manage its network.
+CTG’s network management includes congestion- and security-protocol-management and customers generally will not be impacted by the protocols and practices that CTG uses to manage its network.

-CTC uses various tools and industry standard techniques to manage its network and deliver fast, secure and reliable Internet service.
-CTC believes in full transparency and provides the following disclosures about its network management practices:
+CTG uses various tools and industry standard techniques to manage its network and deliver fast, secure and reliable Internet service.
+CTG believes in full transparency and provides the following disclosures about its network management practices:

-- Blocking: CTC does not block or discriminate against lawful content.
+- Blocking: CTG does not block or discriminate against lawful content.

-- Throttling: CTC does not throttle, impair or degrade lawful Internet traffic.
+- Throttling: CTG does not throttle, impair or degrade lawful Internet traffic.

-- Affiliated Prioritization: CTC does not prioritize Internet traffic and has no plans to do so.
+- Affiliated Prioritization: CTG does not prioritize Internet traffic and has no plans to do so.

-- Paid Prioritization: CTC has never engaged in paid prioritization.
+- Paid Prioritization: CTG has never engaged in paid prioritization.
 We don’t prioritize Internet for consideration to benefit particular content, applications, services or devices.
-CTC does not have plans to enter into paid prioritization deals to create fast lanes.
+CTG does not have plans to enter into paid prioritization deals to create fast lanes.

-- Congestion Management: CTC monitors the connections on its network in the aggregate 24 hours a day to determine the rate of utilization.
-If congestion emerges on the network, CTC will take the appropriate measures to relieve congestion.
-On CTC’s network, all customers have access to all legal services, applications and content online and, in the event of congestion, most Internet activities will be unaffected.
-Some customers, however, may experience longer download or upload times, or slower surf speeds on the web if instances of congestion do occur on CTC’s network.Customers using conduct that abuses or threatens the CTC network or which violates the company’s Acceptable Use Policy, Internet service Terms and Conditions, or the Internet Service Agreement will be asked to stop any such use immediately.
-A failure to respond or to cease any such conduct could result in service suspension or termination.CTC’s network and congestion management practices are ‘application-agnostic’, based on current network conditions, and are not implemented on the basis of customers’ online activities, protocols or applications.
-CTC’s network management practices do not relate to any particular customer’s aggregate monthly data usage.
-CTC monitors its network continuously to determine utilization on its network.
-CTC also checks for abnormal traffic flows, network security breaches, malware, loss, and damage to the network.
-If a breach is detected or high volume users are brought to light by complaint, CTC provides notification to the customer via email or phone.
-If a violation of CTC’s policies has occurred and such violation is not remedied, CTC will seek to suspend or terminate that customer’s service.
+- Congestion Management: CTG monitors the connections on its network in the aggregate 24 hours a day to determine the rate of utilization.
+If congestion emerges on the network, CTG will take the appropriate measures to relieve congestion.
+On CTG’s network, all customers have access to all legal services, applications and content online and, in the event of congestion, most Internet activities will be unaffected.
+Some customers, however, may experience longer download or upload times, or slower surf speeds on the web if instances of congestion do occur on CTG’s network.Customers using conduct that abuses or threatens the CTG network or which violates the company’s Acceptable Use Policy, Internet service Terms and Conditions, or the Internet Service Agreement will be asked to stop any such use immediately.
+A failure to respond or to cease any such conduct could result in service suspension or termination.CTG’s network and congestion management practices are ‘application-agnostic’, based on current network conditions, and are not implemented on the basis of customers’ online activities, protocols or applications.
+CTG’s network management practices do not relate to any particular customer’s aggregate monthly data usage.
+CTG monitors its network continuously to determine utilization on its network.
+CTG also checks for abnormal traffic flows, network security breaches, malware, loss, and damage to the network.
+If a breach is detected or high volume users are brought to light by complaint, CTG provides notification to the customer via email or phone.
+If a violation of CTG’s policies has occurred and such violation is not remedied, CTG will seek to suspend or terminate that customer’s service.

-- Application-Specific Behavior: Except as may be provided elsewhere herein, CTC does not currently engage in any application-specific behaviors on its network.
-Customers may use any lawful applications with CTC.
+- Application-Specific Behavior: Except as may be provided elsewhere herein, CTG does not currently engage in any application-specific behaviors on its network.
+Customers may use any lawful applications with CTG.

 - Device Attachment Rules: Customers must use PPPoE for authentication of point to point connections between devices on the network.
 There is a limit of one (1) PPPoE session per account.
-For best results, DSL modems, wireless modems, or other proprietary network gateways used on the CTC broadband network should be provided by CTC.
+For best results, DSL modems, wireless modems, or other proprietary network gateways used on the CTG broadband network should be provided by CTG.
 Customers may attach devices of their choosing to their modems, including wired or wireless routers, laptops, desktop computers, video game systems, televisions, or other network-enabled electronics equipment.
-However, customers are responsible for ensuring that their equipment does not harm CTC’s network or impair the service of other customers.
-CTC is not responsible for the functionality or compatibility of any equipment provided by its customers.
-Customers are responsible for securing their own equipment to prevent unauthorized access to CTC’s broadband network by third parties and will be held responsible for the actions of such third parties who gain unauthorized access through unsecured customer equipment.
+However, customers are responsible for ensuring that their equipment does not harm CTG’s network or impair the service of other customers.
+CTG is not responsible for the functionality or compatibility of any equipment provided by its customers.
+Customers are responsible for securing their own equipment to prevent unauthorized access to CTG’s broadband network by third parties and will be held responsible for the actions of such third parties who gain unauthorized access through unsecured customer equipment.

-As its normal practice, CTC does not block any protocols, content or traffic for purposes of network management, but CTC may block or limit such traffic as spam, viruses, malware, or denial of service attacks to protect network integrity and the security of our customers.
+As its normal practice, CTG does not block any protocols, content or traffic for purposes of network management, but CTG may block or limit such traffic as spam, viruses, malware, or denial of service attacks to protect network integrity and the security of our customers.

 B. Network Performance